Skip to main content

 County Administrator Ruth A. Doyle Biography

-I was closely involved with the budget as Assistant Administrator and now as Administrator, eight years (2016-2023) of reductions in the true value tax rate applied to the real property in the County, one of the main sources of revenue for the organization.
-With one exception, in 2020, the first year in eight that the true value tax rate remained flat.
+I was closely involved with the budget as Assistant Administrator and now as Administrator, I have recommended nine years (2016-2025) of reductions in the true value tax rate be applied to the real property in the County, one of the main sources of revenue for the municipality.
+With one exception, in 2020, the first year since 2016 that the true value tax rate remained flat.
 I believe that it needs to cost less for folks to own their homes in St. Lawrence County.
-For the 2023 Budget, the True Value Tax Rate (TVTR) is $7.60 per thousand of assessed valuation, a reduction of -$.42.
-It has not been this low since 1986.
-As a municipality with limited revenue sources, identifying new ways to appreciate savings has been an ongoing process through the years.
+For the 2025 Budget, the True Value Tax Rate (TVTR) is $6.97 per thousand of assessed valuation, another reduction.
+When I began as Administrator, the TVTR was $8.52/thousand.
+The last time the True Value Tax Rate was this low was 1983 or forty-two years ago.
+Municipalities are limited with revenue sources, while continuing to identify new ways to appreciate savings.
 I recognize the struggle to provide the necessary and locally preferred services and in turn, be one of the largest employers of the County.
-This is continuously challenged by continuing to focus on reducing, where possible, the cost of operations.
-The unanswered needs in an impoverished county like St. Lawrence are constant, particularly when you realize that one in three or more county citizens are receiving some type of public assistance.
-In many ways, the goals that I had coming into this office have been achieved; include improving the fiscal health and maintaining that health for years with a plan to improve operation, taking care of staff and the ever evolve efforts to improve morale and loyalty to the organization charting the course for a successful future that can support its citizens in a helpful manner.
-We continue as workforce and a county to recover from the pandemic, this has challenged the County in ways we could not have imagined.
-I am honored to be the fourth Administrator in the history of St. Lawrence County.
+Meeting the unanswered needs in an impoverished county like St. Lawrence is always a challenge, particularly when you realize that one in three or more county citizens are receiving some type of public assistance.